Spirit Plant Medicine Conference

 Take part in one of the most informative conferences of the year

-Every year in Vancouver BC people around the world convene to take part in a collective discussion at the Just Some of the Speakers for the Spirit Plant Medicine Conference for precisely this reason.
+Every year in Vancouver BC people around the world convene to take part in a collective discussion at the Spirit Plant Medicine Conference for precisely this reason.
 They discuss spiritually empowering plant medicine that has changed not only their lives but others as well.
 Professionals in the field of consciousness research, psychedelic research, and more also come to this conference to give talks about what they have learned and experienced through their lifetime of work.
 They take their work very seriously, and for a good reason, plants are a medicine that is not only changing out people perceive their reality but also helping individuals overcome some severe ailments like depression, PTSD, and drug addiction.

+One key point about the importance of visiting the Spirit Plant Medicine Conference was the speakers.
 There is a vast selection of speakers that come to the Spirit Plant Medicine Conference each year, some more known individuals in their field of research such as Dennis McKenna, but also some unknown like Kilindi Lyi.

 Kilindi Lyi was a speaker at the conference in 2017 and discussed his experiences using psilocybin mushrooms at heroic doses.
 When Terrence Mckenna was talking about using mushrooms at doses of 5 grams, Kilindi Lyi has been exploring 20-30 grams.
 Most would think that his choice to do so was a bit reckless, but Kilindi has been exploring consciousness with this high of a dose for decades and is well-educated as a master mycologist, a master martial arts instructor, and an organizer the bi-annual Detroit Entheogenic Conference.
 Kilindi is just one type of speaker you can expect at the Spirit Plant Medicine Conference.